 “Ernie’s story transcends sports,” Albom says.
 “It’s a story of 20th century Americana and a love affair with baseball and a childhood sweetheart.
 Ernie went through the Depression, World War II, the segregation of sports –he also called some of the grandest moments ever witnessed on a ball field.
 It’s an honor to bring such a rich character to the stage – especially for so many fans who loved him.”

-The play features actual footage from historic baseball moments, supplied courtesy of Major League Baseball, and boasts many unmistakable Harwell calls.
+The play will feature actual footage from historic baseball moments, supplied courtesy of Major League Baseball, and will boast many unmistakable Harwell calls.
 Tiger fans will get a glimpse of the time that Ernie met the Great Bambino and Ty Cobb.
 They’ll witness how he “recreated” games in his early days, and what was behind his broadcasts of the Tigers’ 1968 and 1984 World Series.

 One of Detroit’s true theatre gems, the City Theatre is located inside the Hockeytown Café building, next door to the fabulous Fox Theatre and across the street from Comerica Park.
 This intimate venue has the unique atmosphere of an off-Broadway style space where theatergoers can truly enjoy a visit with Ernie Harwell.

-In addition, a portion of the proceeds from “Ernie” merchandise will go to the Ernie Harwell Foundation.
+In addition, a portion of the proceeds from “Ernie” will go to several of his most-loved charities.